Whatsapp Icon

 • Communicate with Staff: Inform your server or the chef of your dietary restrictions.
 Be specific about your needs and inquire about preparation methods to avoid cross-contamination.

 • Choose Wisely: Opt for simple dishes with fewer ingredients, as this generally reduces the risk of hidden gluten.
-Salads (without croutons), grilled vegetables, and risottos are often safe bets.
+Salads (without croutons), grilled vegetables, and r are often safe bets.

-• BYOF (Bring Your Own Food): In cases where eating out seems too risky, consider bringing your own gluten-free snacks or dishes.
-Its better to be safe and enjoy your outing without health risks.
+• BYOF (Bring Your Food): In cases where eating out seems too risky, consider bringing your gluten-free snacks or dishes.
+It's better to be safe and enjoy your outing without health risks.

 Personal Stories and Interviews: Embracing a Gluten-Free Diet During Cancer Treatment